rohsingh26/react-portfolio/README.md

-# react-portfolio
+# React-Portfolio
-It's my portfolio Website, which i have created using React.js and Tailwind CSS.
+This is my portfolio Website, which i have created using React.js and Tailwind CSS.

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.